Evanesco-Labs/miner/README.md

 # miner

-Miner now implements Ethereum block creation and mining at first
+Miner implements the Pow Algorithm of GPow